njagwani/AzureTimedTriggeredFunctionProject/README.md

     }
 }

 After running the above function locally, I was then able to see the message "Testing using Azure!" on my slack channel.
-This confirmed that I was able to make a call to the web hook with a static message.
+This confirmed that I was able to make a call to the web hook with a static message. 👌

 ![](Images/Firstfunctionresult.png)
 ![](Images/firstfunctionrunlocallyslack.png)

-Now, the next part of the function is define what is being consumed.
+Now, the next part of the function is to define what is being consumed.
 For this, I visited StackOverflow API also known as [Stack Exchange API guide](https://api.stackexchange.com/docs).
 Since, I just want to do a simple search, I visited [StackExchange - Usage of Search API](https://api.stackexchange.com/docs/search).

 ![](Images/StackExchangeSearchAPI1.PNG)